How Google Updates Search Results

-Googlebot is search software that Google sends out to find and collect information on the web to add to Google’s searchable index.
+Googlebot is a search software that Google sends out to find and collect information on the web to add to Google’s searchable index.

-Crawling is the process where Googlebot goes around from website to website, finding new and updated information and reporting it back to Google.
+Crawling is the process where Googlebot goes from website to website, finding new and updated information and reporting it back to Google.

-As Googlebot crawls around your pages it will find new links to content to add to the list of pages to be investigated.
+As Googlebot crawls around your pages, it will find new links to content to add to the list of pages to be investigated.

 Though this description is a lot like saying: Cars move because you press on the gas pedal.